amisfa/learn_with_me.github.io/index.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+#Vahid

 ///////////////////////////////////////////////////////////////
-//first you should run these commands in terminal:
+//first you should run these commands in terminal and install these packages:
 ```markdown
 sudo apt-get update
 sudo apt-get install php-redis build-essential libtool autoconf unzip wget mlocate
 ```

-//and
-you can use each redis version insted redis-5.3.2.tgz, check here:[pecl.php.net](https://pecl.php.net/package/redis) then you must:
+you can use each redis version insted redis-5.3.2.tgz, check here:[pecl.php.net](https://pecl.php.net/package/redis) then you must download redis-5.3.2.tgz with this command:
 ```markdown
 wget https://pecl.php.net/get/redis-5.3.2.tgz
 ```

-get link where dl this package with:
+get link where this package is with:
 ```markdown
 locate redis-5.3.2.tgz
 ```

-if locate cant found your package link you must update database of locate whith this command(By default it is updated once in a day):
+if locate can't found your package link you must update database of locate whith this command(By default it is updated once in a day):
 ```markdown
 sudo updatedb
 ```